Atlas Brown Inc. Sells 333 Shares of NextEra Energy, Inc. (NYSE:NEE)

-Atlas Brown Inc. reduced its stake in shares of NextEra Energy, Inc. (NYSE:NEE – Get Rating) by 2.8% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 11,695 shares of the utilities provider’s stock after selling 333 shares during the period.
-Atlas Brown Inc.’s holdings in NextEra Energy were worth $1,092,000 at the end of the most recent quarter.
+Atlas Brown Inc. lessened its position in shares of NextEra Energy, Inc. (NYSE:NEE – Get Rating) by 2.8% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 11,695 shares of the utilities provider’s stock after selling 333 shares during the period.
+Atlas Brown Inc.’s holdings in NextEra Energy were worth $1,092,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of the business.
-AXA S.A. increased its stake in shares of NextEra Energy by 15.8% in the third quarter.
-AXA S.A. now owns 1,659,804 shares of the utilities provider’s stock worth $130,327,000 after purchasing an additional 226,555 shares during the period.
-JustInvest LLC boosted its holdings in NextEra Energy by 18.3% during the third quarter.
-JustInvest LLC now owns 36,181 shares of the utilities provider’s stock valued at $2,841,000 after purchasing an additional 5,607 shares in the last quarter.
-Stratos Wealth Advisors LLC boosted its holdings in shares of NextEra Energy by 56.3% in the 3rd quarter.
-Stratos Wealth Advisors LLC now owns 35,622 shares of the utilities provider’s stock worth $2,797,000 after acquiring an additional 12,831 shares in the last quarter.
-Fundamentun LLC boosted its holdings in shares of NextEra Energy by 36.3% in the 3rd quarter.
-Fundamentun LLC now owns 28,189 shares of the utilities provider’s stock worth $2,213,000 after acquiring an additional 7,503 shares in the last quarter.
-Finally, Fisher Asset Management LLC boosted its holdings in shares of NextEra Energy by 3.1% in the 3rd quarter.
-Fisher Asset Management LLC now owns 14,593,162 shares of the utilities provider’s stock worth $1,145,855,000 after acquiring an additional 440,144 shares in the last quarter.
-Institutional investors own 75.89% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
+CX Institutional boosted its holdings in NextEra Energy by 59.5% during the fourth quarter.
+CX Institutional now owns 41,636 shares of the utilities provider’s stock worth $3,887,000 after purchasing an additional 15,524 shares during the last quarter.
+ACG Wealth increased its holdings in NextEra Energy by 77.8% during the 4th quarter.
+ACG Wealth now owns 6,415 shares of the utilities provider’s stock worth $599,000 after acquiring an additional 2,807 shares during the period.
+Accel Wealth Management grew its stake in NextEra Energy by 38.0% in the 4th quarter.
+Accel Wealth Management now owns 5,803 shares of the utilities provider’s stock worth $542,000 after buying an additional 1,599 shares in the last quarter.
+Domani Wealth LLC grew its stake in NextEra Energy by 2.6% in the 4th quarter.
+Domani Wealth LLC now owns 15,527 shares of the utilities provider’s stock worth $1,450,000 after buying an additional 397 shares in the last quarter.
+Finally, Procyon Private Wealth Partners LLC boosted its stake in shares of NextEra Energy by 25.7% in the 4th quarter.
+Procyon Private Wealth Partners LLC now owns 15,992 shares of the utilities provider’s stock valued at $1,493,000 after purchasing an additional 3,265 shares in the last quarter.
+75.89% of the stock is owned by institutional investors and hedge funds.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 15th.
-Shareholders of record on Tuesday, March 1st will be paid a $0.425 dividend.
-This represents a $1.70 dividend on an annualized basis and a yield of 2.14%.
-The ex-dividend date of this dividend is Monday, February 28th.
-This is a boost from NextEra Energy’s previous quarterly dividend of $0.39.
-NextEra Energy’s payout ratio is currently 93.92%.

-Several research analysts have recently commented on the company.
-Morgan Stanley reduced their target price on NextEra Energy from $90.00 to $88.00 and set an “equal weight” rating on the stock in a report on Friday, February 18th.
-KeyCorp upgraded shares of NextEra Energy from a “sector weight” rating to an “overweight” rating and set a $87.00 price objective for the company in a research report on Monday, March 7th.
-Wells Fargo & Company dropped their price objective on shares of NextEra Energy from $104.00 to $102.00 and set an “overweight” rating for the company in a research report on Wednesday, January 26th.
-BMO Capital Markets boosted their price objective on shares of NextEra Energy from $89.00 to $98.00 and gave the stock an “outperform” rating in a research report on Wednesday, December 8th.
-Finally, Mizuho dropped their price objective on shares of NextEra Energy from $91.00 to $88.00 in a research report on Monday, January 24th.
-Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $89.43.
+NEE has been the subject of several research reports.
+BMO Capital Markets upped their price objective on shares of NextEra Energy from $89.00 to $98.00 and gave the stock an “outperform” rating in a report on Wednesday, December 8th.
+Mizuho dropped their price target on shares of NextEra Energy from $91.00 to $88.00 in a report on Monday, January 24th.
+Wells Fargo & Company decreased their target price on shares of NextEra Energy from $104.00 to $102.00 and set an “overweight” rating on the stock in a research note on Wednesday, January 26th.
+KeyCorp upgraded shares of NextEra Energy from a “sector weight” rating to an “overweight” rating and set a $87.00 price target on the stock in a research report on Monday, March 7th.
+Finally, Morgan Stanley dropped their price objective on shares of NextEra Energy from $90.00 to $88.00 and set an “equal weight” rating for the company in a research note on Friday, February 18th.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat.com, NextEra Energy currently has an average rating of “Buy” and an average price target of $89.43.

+NextEra Energy (NYSE:NEE – Get Rating) last announced its earnings results on Tuesday, January 25th.
+The utilities provider reported $0.41 EPS for the quarter, beating analysts’ consensus estimates of $0.40 by $0.01.
+The company had revenue of $5.05 billion during the quarter, compared to analysts’ expectations of $5.79 billion.
+NextEra Energy had a return on equity of 11.10% and a net margin of 20.93%.
+NextEra Energy’s revenue for the quarter was up 14.8% on a year-over-year basis.
+During the same period last year, the business posted $0.40 EPS.
+As a group, equities research analysts expect that NextEra Energy, Inc. will post 2.78 earnings per share for the current year.

+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 15th.
+Stockholders of record on Tuesday, March 1st will be given a dividend of $0.425 per share.
+This represents a $1.70 annualized dividend and a dividend yield of 2.14%.
+The ex-dividend date is Monday, February 28th.
+This is a positive change from NextEra Energy’s previous quarterly dividend of $0.39.
+NextEra Energy’s dividend payout ratio (DPR) is 93.92%.

 NextEra Energy, Inc is an electric power and energy infrastructure company.
 It operates through the following segments: FPL & NEER.
 The FPL segment engages primarily in the generation, transmission, distribution, and sale of electric energy in Florida.
 The NEER segment produces electricity from clean and renewable sources, including wind and solar.